Inventologist/HereStringFromCSV/README.md

 # HereStringFromCSV
 Create a Here-String from a CSV.
 This enables the storage of Variables **INSIDE** of the CSV and have them expanded... upon Here-String creation.
+The values can be normally address and do not require {$ExecutionContext.InvokeCommand.ExpandString($VariableName)} to force an extraction.
+During the HereString creation, the values are expanded, so they are stored EXPANDED in the HereString

 # Uses:
-Storing filenames, directory names, program paths, etc all with variables that will build themselves into the $HereStringNameToCreate
+Use this to have a CSV server as a settings file, or an INI File.
+You can store filenames, directory names, program paths, etc all with variables that will build themselves into the $HereStringNameToCreate

 I use this to store valid menu choices and their corresponding paths (whether that be a function or an executable) in my RunMahStuff menu system.

 # Structure